 The Specific Plan's RLD, RMD, and RHD zones implement the General Plan's policies governing low-, medium-, and high-density residential development, with densities that are consistent with existing development and the Downtown Waterfront Specific Plan land use designation (the previous name of the Specific Plan).

-The HR zone is intended to implement the General Plan's policies for the preservation of the historic character of the Old Town residential neighborhood.
-Existing development that was legal when established, but may not conform to some of the standards in Tables 3.1-3.4 that follow or other regulations of this Specific Plan shall continue to be permitted to exist in their current state, but shall be subject to the standards for nonconforming uses, addressed in Section 7.5 of this Specific Plan.
-Refer to Section 7.6.2 for the process for use permits, including conditions of approval and findings required to grant use permits.
+The HR zone implements the General Plan's policies for the preservation of Old Town's residential neighborhood historic character.

+Existing development that was legal when established but does not conform to some of the standards in Table 3-1 through Table 3-4 or other Specific Plan regulations shall continue to be permitted to exist in their current state but shall be subject to the standards for nonconforming uses, addressed in Section 7.5 of this Specific Plan.
+Section 7.6.2 outlines the use permit process, including conditions of approval and findings required to grant use permits, that are applicable to nonconforming uses.